YashNBK/Air-Monitoring-System-IoT/README.md

 # Air-Monitoring-System-IoT
-This project deals with measuring Air Quality using MQ135 sensor along with Temperature & Humidity DHT11 sensor.
-Measuring Air Quality is an important element for bringing lot of awareness in the people to take care of the future generations a healthier life.
-Based on this, Government of India has already taken certain measures to ban 'Single Stroke' and 'Two Stroke' Engine based motorcycles which are emitting high pollutions comparatively.
-We are trying to implement the same system using IoT application platforms like Think Speak Cloud server, we can bring awareness to every individual about the harm we are doing to our environment.
-Already, New Delhi is remarked as the most pollution city in the world recording Air Quality above 300PPM.
-We set the Bar Graph as well as serial display monitor on home screen of Think Speak to public such that everyone can come to know the Air Quality at the location where the Sensors is installed.
+The project's main goal is to measure air quality using the MQ135 sensor in conjunction with DHT11 temperature and humidity sensors.
+Significance: Encouraging awareness and advocating for a healthier future for future generations depend heavily on air quality monitoring.
+Governmental Programs: Because of their high emissions of pollutants, the Indian government has taken action to restrict motorcycles with "single" and "two" stroke engines.
+Implementation: ThinkSpeak Cloud server and other IoT platforms will be used in the project's implementation of a comparable system.
+The intention is to raise people's awareness of the harm that pollution causes to the environment.
+New Delhi is known as one of the most polluted cities in the world, with air quality frequently reaching 300 parts per million.
+Visualization: To raise public awareness of air quality, the project uses bar graphs and serial monitors to display information on ThinkSpeak's home screen.